requarks/wiki-docs/storage/git.md

    - Repository URI: *On your GitHub repository page, in the **Code** tab, click on the **Clone or download** green button and copy the URI shown below **Clone with SSH**.*
    - Branch: `master`
    - SSH Private Key Path: *The path to your private key generated earlier.*
+   - SSH Private Key Contents: 	*The contents of your private key generated earlier including the `-----BEGIN OPENSSH PRIVATE KEY-----` and `-----END OPENSSH PRIVATE KEY-----`*
+   - Verify SSL Certificate: **On** *(blue)*
    - Username: *Empty*
    - Password: *Empty*
    - Default Author Email: *Should match your GitHub account email.*
    - Default Author Name: *Should match your GitHub account name.*
-   - Local Repository Path: *Choose where the repo will be cloned locally or leave the default `./data/repo` value.*
+   - Local Repository Path: *Choose where the repo will be cloned locally or leave the default `./data/repo` value.
+Optionally leave it empty.*
-   - Verify SSL Certificate: **On**
 5. Set the **Sync Direction** to **Bi-directional**.
 6. Set the **Sync Schedule** to **5 minutes**.
 7. Click the **Apply Changes** button at the top of the page.